Chrysler 300 non-letter series: 1965–1968

-There was an all-new sheetmetal in 1965.
+There was all-new sheetmetal in 1965.
 When the performance-first Chrysler 300 letter series was discontinued in 1966, the 440 V8 replaced the 413 V8 in this "non-letter" version, and there was a mild facelift.

 1967 brought makeovers which changed front and rear styling extensively.
-The 4-door sedan was dropped from lineup (leaving the 4-door hardtop, 2-door hardtop, and 2-door convertible), the 440 V8 remained and only available powerplant in two guises: base and more powerful TNT.
-1968 face-lifting brought concealed headlamps which were to be 300 trademark until 1971.
+The 4-door sedan was dropped from lineup (leaving the 4-door hardtop, 2-door hardtop, and 2-door convertible), the 440 V8 remained and was the only available powerplant, in two guises: base and more powerful TNT.
+A 1968 face-lift brought concealed headlamps which were to be 300 trademark until 1971.